validblocks/xSafe/README.md

 # @elrondnetwork/multisig

-> An application that allows a user to create and manage multisig wallets on the Elrond Network.
+> An application that allows a user to create and manage multisig wallets on the MultiversX.

 # Usage